 My HomeLab – Enterprise Hardware Running Household Workloads

-This post is about where I have landed, why I landed here and why I think decommissioned enterprise hardware is the best low cost entry path for self-hosting that is leaps and bounds better than a domestic NAS.
+This post is about where I have landed, why I landed where I am, and why I think decommissioned enterprise hardware is the best low cost entry path for self-hosting that is leaps and bounds better than a domestic NAS or a mini PC (N150 / ThinClient)

 Before I go any further, a disclaimer.
 My home lab is not a lab in the traditional sense.
 I am not spinning up and tearing down environments for certifications or learning new hypervisors.
-Yes I still do this, but my home lab is about running real workloads for my household in a reliable manner.
-It doesn’t power down and if it does I have a house of unhappy people.
+Yes, I still do this, but my home lab is about running real workloads for my household in a reliable manner.
+It doesn’t power down and because core functions (PPoE routing, Home Assistant, MQTT) run on it, when its offline broadly it will cause noise in my family

-This blog you are reading right now, served from WordPress (Docker Compose).
+The above is mainly for my family use, but this blog you are reading right now, is served from WordPress (Docker Compose).
 I class all of these as production workloads for my family and they need to be reliable.

-That said, the home lab does serve a testing purpose.
+That said, the setup does serve as a homelabe/testing purpose.
 I do try new things to bring continue my learning journey, for example I stood up an Openclaw instance (the internet would make you believe you need a Mac Mini), try Docker containers / VM’s along with general learning.
 But my primary function is reliability and the ability to run services.

 Why Enterprise Hardware?

 1. Latency Matters : IP Cameras is a prime example.
 Whilst having free access to AWS and Azure, running IP cameras in the cloud just doesn’t work without really fast internet pipes.
 My 50mb upload isn’t enough.
 These need to be ran locally, each camera is RTSP’ing close to 10megabits.
-I have 7 of these in my house
+I have 7 of these in my house.
+Thats approx 70 megabits.
+Even assuming you have a really fast upload to the cloud, there is internet weather to take in to account, plus the cost of all that I/O.

 2. CPU Grunt : Low power devices are nice, but it is a balance of quality of life.
 My rack of Raspberry PI 5’s are simply no match for heavy workloads (Immich, HomeAssistant, Frigate) that my family uses and 2 x low power semi modern Xeon’s make short work of them